AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 Mixins, such as your new `Luma Loyalty Mixin`, can be reused in other schemas, allowing you to enforce standard data definitions across multiple systems.
 Mixins however can only be reused _in schemas that share the same class_, in this case the XDM Profile Class.

 The data type is another multi-field construct which can be reused in schemas _across multiple classes_.
-Let's convert our new `systemIdentifier` object into a new data type:
+Let's convert our new `systemIdentifier` object into a data type:

-With the `Luma Loyalty Schema` still open, select the `systemIdentifier` object and click the **[!UICONTROL Convert to new data type]**
+With the `Luma Loyalty Schema` still open, select the `systemIdentifier` object and click  **[!UICONTROL Convert to new data type]**

 ![Loyalty Mixin Complete](assets/schemas-loyalty-convertToDataType.png)